 One evening in October, I boarded the train at Oslo Central Station.
-I was going to take the train along Bergen Railway to Myrdal.
 Finally, I was going to experience the Flåmsdalen valley, the Aurlandsfjord and the Nærøyfjord in autumn colours again.
-It had been far too long since the last time.
+And best of all, the whole trip was sustainable.
+Both the train, boat and car used on this trip were electric.

 My plan was to walk along the Flåmsdalen valley and take a fjord cruise on the Aurlandsfjord and Nærøyfjord.
 At the end of my stay in Flåm, I met a friend who was going to hike at the lower part of the Aurlandsdalen valley.
 I couldn’t say no to the offer to join.